KocomojoLLC/sample-ios-app/README.md

     ```

-To test the code you should configure new promotion using KocoConnect admin dashboard.
+To test the code you should configure new promotion using Kocomojo admin dashboard.
 If the beacon is in sight or you are in the geofence borders promotion should appear in the list.

 ### Implement promotion view